 Cruise ship - ex Punta Arenas or UshuaiaQuick facts - Level: | Passengers: 100 (73 on air cruise) | Duration: 5-14 nights | Length: 298 feet | Cruising speed: 14 knots | Operator: Antarctica 21

-The first expedition ship custom designed for Antarctic air-cruise operations.
-She carries a Polar Class 6 ice-class, features stabilizers, bow and stern thrusters and an ice-detecting radar.
+A first class expedition ship custom-designed for Antarctic operations with a forward facing observation deck allowing the best wildlife viewing opportunities.
+She has stabilizers, bow and stern thrusters and an ice-detecting radar.
 She is also equipped with an energy-recovery system that recycles the heat produced by the engines to warm up the ship and its water supply.
-There is a library, gym, sauna, bar, lounge, dining room and observation deck.
+There is a library, gym, sauna, bar, lounge, dining room, presentation room and glass-enclosed observation lounge.
+10 Zodiac boats are available for the use on daily excursions.
 The ship operates a selection of fly/cruise itineraries, most of which start and finish in Punta Arenas.
 The most popular is the Classic Antarctica Air Cruise which is 7 nights.
 There are also longer cruise options taking in South Georgia and the Falkland Islands.

 Cruise ship - ex Ushuaia (ex Punta Arenas for air cruises)Quick facts - Level: Standard | Passengers: 72 | Duration: 5-7 nights | Length: 240 feet | Cruising speed: 12 knots | Operator: Antarctica 21